 Why is it important?
 If you find out that there are experts in the audience, this means that you need to review the content of your speech more thoroughly.
 Otherwise, it may happen that in the middle of your presentation, an expert raises their hand and points out your mistakes.

-However, it may also happen that if an expert recognises an expert in you, they will support you.
+However, it may also happen that if an expert recognizes an expert in you, they will support you.
 For example, „I’ve been involved in this field for 15 years, and I know from experience that Janek is right.
 However, I’d like to add one good point…“ What can be better than hearing someone in the audience say you’re right…

 6. Taking into account the cultural background of the audience